arjungup740/taco-bell/README.md

 * how much does cost of living in a place explain that spread
     * state level analysis
     * city level analysis
         * for both of these, not a ton.
-States it's a little better
+States it's a little better ex-hawaii
-    * if we look at % deviation from mean vs. % deviation from mean for both values and regress those?
-Would this change anything?
+    * looking at % deviation from mean vs. % deviation from mean for both values and regress those -- doesn't change anything
 * how many people are overpaying, and by how much?
     * can look at you vs. the regression line -- given model not very good, maybe not very relevant
     * Similarly look at % deviation from mean for each and see what's happening